-13 Can the evidence or findings in criminal proceedings be relied upon by plaintiffs in parallel private actions?
+14 Can the evidence or findings in criminal proceedings be relied on by plaintiffs in parallel private actions?
+Are leniency applicants protected from follow-on litigation?

 As a matter of principle, the evidentiary value of any evidence or findings in criminal proceedings should be assessed on a case-by-case basis by the civil court in the context of a parallel private antitrust action.
 Moreover, principles of res judicata require that the definitive findings in criminal proceedings, in which all of the parties involved in a parallel private antitrust suit participated (or could have participated), be given res judicata consideration in the private action.